Box in Boiler Cost

 In terms of safety concerns, spatial ventilation surrounding a boiler space is particularly important.
 It is critical that enough room exists around the boiler for air circulation.

-In addition, there needs to be sufficient clearance at the front of the boiler; this would be for maintenance and servicing purposes.
+In addition, there needs to be sufficient clearance at the front of the boiler for maintenance and servicing purposes.
 If the boiler needs to be moved, however, you will need to hire a professional.

 Boxing in a boiler DIY, if suitable, could save you somewhere in the range of £80 to £200 in labour expenses.
 However, it will likely take a DIY enthusiast longer to perform the work than a professional.

 Hazards and dangers include straining yourself when carrying heavy materials.
 You also want to be sure you don’t do a botched job.
 You’ll need to know how to box a boiler to do this work DIY.
-If in any doubt, it’s best to hire a contractor to box in a boiler.
+If there is any doubt, hiring a contractor to box in a boiler is best.

 Building Regulations & Planning Permission for Boxing in a Boiler

-The only real expectation is that if your property is a listed building, you will need permission from your local building authority prior to having your boiler boxed in.
+The main exception is if your property is a listed building.
+In these cases, you will need permission from your local building authority prior to having your boiler boxed in.

-- 30cm gap at the top of your boiler
+- 20cm to 30cm gap at the top of your boiler

-- At least 10cm along the bottom of the boiler
+- 10cm to 20cm along the bottom of the boiler

 Is it possible to have a boiler installed in a bathroom?

-- Find out if they are part of an accreditation
+- Find out if they are part of an accreditation, and if they offer any guarantees on their work.

 FAQs